SanyTiger/ProgrammingConcepts/README.md

 # ProgrammingConcepts
-A combination of theory various sources and code from Leetcode, Hackerrank, etc. that attempts to explain various data structure concepts using C#
+A combination of theory from various sources and code from Leetcode, Hackerrank, etc. that attempts to explain various data structure concepts using C#